 Overcoming common ISV challenges in 2021 and beyond

 For 2021 and beyond, ISVs face a series of critical challenges.
 From technical to operational, and from attracting and retaining the right talent to scaling effectively for growth maximization, the obstacles to overcome and achieve continual success are many.
-However, the increasing demand for ISV services - the market growing by the aforementioned 30% year on year and software-as-a-service revenues exceeding $100 billion - means that business opportunities abound for those that are in a position to seize them.
+However, the increasing demand for ISV services - the market growing by the aforementioned 30% year over year and software-as-a-service revenues exceeding $100 billion - means business opportunities abound for those that are in a position to seize them.

 Should ISVs be able to respond to the fast-moving market in which they operate with constant agility, partner with the right third-party providers, and choose the right technologies to invest in, they will be well-positioned to achieve their business goals.